devlucky/Kakapo/README.md

 ### Key customization - Serialization Transformer

 The keys of the JSON generated by the serialization are directly reflecting the property names of your entities.
-However you might need different behaviors.
-For example many APIs use `snake_case` keys but almost everyone use `camelCase` properties in Swift.
+However, you might need different behaviors.
+For instance, many APIs use `snake_case` keys but almost everyone use `camelCase` properties in Swift.
 To transform the keys you can use `SerializationTransformer`.
 Objects conforming to this protocol are able to transform the keys of a wrapped object at serialization time.

-For a concrete implementation, check `SnakecaseTransformer`: a struct that implements SerializationTransformer to convert keys into snake case:
+For a concrete implementation, check `SnakecaseTransformer`: a struct that implements `SerializationTransformer` to convert keys into snake case:

 ```Swift
 let user = User(userName: "Alex")